A school trip to Vietnam offers students the opportunity to immerse themselves in a culture that’s very different from their own!

 This is a quiet oasis right in the heart of busy and often hectic Hanoi.
 It is also one of… Read More

+The Aristo Saigon Hotel is a great choice for a school trip to Ho Chi Minh City, as it's located just 400m from the War Remnants Museum and is also within a short walk of the Reunification Palace.
 The hotel comprises a total of 85 elegant and cosy rooms, which offer home comfort and a wide range of amenities.
-Room facilities include shower & bath, in-room IDD telephone, free wireless internet access, satellite television, individual in-room air-conditioner and LCD TV.
+Room facilities include a shower and bath, in-room IDD telephone, free wireless internet access, satellite television, individual in-room air-conditioner and LCD TV.

 1 Creating Your Perfect Trip